FuzzingLabs/sol-azy/README.md

 # sol-azy

-**Sol-azy** is a modular CLI toolchain for static analysis and reverse engineering of Solana sBPF programs.
+**sol-azy** is a modular CLI toolchain for static analysis and reverse engineering of Solana sBPF programs.
 It supports disassembly, control flow analysis, and custom Starlark-based rule evaluation.

 ---